-Our liturgical theme for November 2020 is “Healing”
+Our liturgical theme for September 2021 is “Embracing Possibility”

 Over the course of the year, in the words and music of Sunday services, in small groups and discussion circles, in classes for adults, children and youth, and in personal reflection and practice, our life together is anchored in a series of spiritual themes – one each month through the cycle of the year.

 When Soul Matters posted their themes back in May, it looked like the pandemic was under control and we were heading into an almost normal Summer.
 “Embracing Possibility” allowed us to think about how to move beyond and embrace new ideas, incorporating lessons learned from the pandemic.
 And yet, here we are and the pandemic still rages more strongly in some areas than ever before.
 And the death toll rises.

 The Summer brought other challenges: wild fires in the west, record heat in the Pacific Northwest, floods, earthquakes, hurricanes, tornados in unusual places.
 The withdrawal from Afghanistan left us with shattering pictures of desperate people longing to flee political instability in their country as the American troops left.
 It seems like things are falling apart.